samhiggie/Run2HTT_Combine_old/README.md

 of a slice are the same between up and nominal or down and nominal shapes, it smooths out the ncertaintiy over all bins.
 It takes a large number of arguments to make sure it has all the right bins and slices, please run with `--help` to see all required options.
 NO LONGER USED.

-- `RunCombineFits.pu`: This is the 'main' script of the repository and handles creating expected fits.
+- `RunCombineFits.py`: This is the 'main' script of the repository and handles creating expected fits.
 See it's section for more details.

 ### RunCombineFits.py